 You will be required to take and pass a vision test to renew your CDL endorsement(s).

-If you are renewing a hazardous materials (hazmat [H]) endorsement, visit a Secretary of State office to provide the above documents as well as:
+If you are renewing a hazardous materials (hazmat [H]) endorsement, visit a Secretary of State office to provide the previously listed documents as well as:

 - Proof of legal presence in the United States